tktracker/IntuneDocs/intune/protect/network-access-control-integrate.md

   - [Integrate NetScaler with Intune for NAC](https://docs.citrix.com/en-us/netscaler-gateway/12/microsoft-intune-integration/configuring-network-access-control-device-check-for-netscaler-gateway-virtual-server-for-single-factor-authentication-deployment.html) as described in the Citrix product documentation.
   - In the VPN profile, select **Base settings** > **Enable Network Access Control (NAC)** > select **I agree**.

-  The VPN connection is disconnected every 24 hours for security reasons.
-The VPN can immediately be reconnected.

 ### To enable NAC for F5 Access: